 “So she stirred your lust?”

 He gave no reply.
-His silence left her question hanging in the air and reminded her that she was beginning to sound jealous.
+His silence left her question in the air like a fouls smell, and reminded her that she was beginning to sound jealous.
 She couldn’t risk him thinking he had that much power over her.